The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 Why You Should Review Your Homeowners Insurance Policy

 If you are a homeowner, you probably have a home insurance policy in place.
 While it is important to pay your home insurance premiums on time and lenders require that homeowners have a policy in place, you’ll want to review your current home insurance policy periodically.
-While looking through the paperwork might seem like a daunting task, it’s the best way to ensure that your policy is still adequate for your needs.
+Looking through the paperwork might seem like a daunting task, but it’s the best way to ensure that your policy is still adequate for your needs.